Saturday, October 31, 2020

 Perfect Happiness is Unachievable

-The thinkers of Ancient Greece believed that the gods are envious of human prosperity and happiness, and they interfere to ruin the life of all those who lust for great riches and perfect happiness.
-Commenting on the terrible fate of Croesus, Herodotus writes in his Histories: ‘‘presumably because God was angry with him for supposing himself to be the happiest of men.’’
-Only the gods can be perfectly prosperous and happy.
+The thinkers of Ancient Greece believed that the Gods are envious of human prosperity and happiness, and that they interfere to ruin the life of all those who lust for great riches and perfect happiness.
+Commenting on the fate of Croesus, Herodotus writes in his Histories: ‘‘presumably because God was angry with him for supposing himself to be the happiest of men.’’
+Only the Gods can be perfectly prosperous and happy.
 The chorus in, Aeschylus’s play Agamemnon warns:

 In fame unmeasured, praise too high,